Springtail fact sheet | Field of Mars EEC

 What adaptations do springtails have to help them survive?

 Many springtails have a forked springing organ called a furcula.
-It is folded under the abdomen and can flick the springtail into the air when disturbed.
+It is folded under the abdomen and can flick the springtail into the air when the animal is disturbed.

-This jump is mostly used for escape.
-Springtails do not carefully steer like a grasshopper or flea.
-Instead, they suddenly spring away from danger and land in a new spot nearby.
-This quick movement makes them difficult for predators to catch.
+This sudden jump helps springtails escape predators.
+They do not steer through the air like a grasshopper.
+Instead, they spring away quickly and land in a new spot, making them difficult for predators to catch.

 Microscope image showing the forked furcula at the end of a springtail abdomen.
 The furcula is a forked organ that helps many springtails jump.